Nikjin/PizzaOrderingBot/README.md

 # Basic Pizza Ordering Bot

 This bot project was created using the MS Azure and bot composer framework.
-It also has LUIS, QnA, and Speech integration which are some of the ocgmitive services of Azure
+It also has LUIS, QnA, and Speech integration which are some of the cognitive services of Azure

 ## I build a pizza ordering chatbot that can do the following:
 - Use Language Understanding to understand the user input and ultimately order a pizza